merklebot/SpotLessons/Lesson1/material.md

 1. Stand-up
-2. Trace your initials with it's face (one letter, at least 3 points)
+2. Trace your initials with it's face (one letter, at least 3 points) To do it, change coordinate tuples in code example
 3. Sit down

 ## Results